yangshun/tech-interview-handbook/apps/website/blog/2022-04-20-take-control-over-your-coding-interview.md

 }
 ```

-Now the pricing data is stored in `config.js` seperately and `priceByRanges` is resolved at load time.
+Now the pricing data is stored in `config.js` separately and `priceByRanges` is resolved at load time.

 ### Further optimization